-Antares Energy Limited (Subject to Deed of Company Arrangement) and its wholly-owned Australian controlled entities implemented the tax consolidation legislation as of 1 July 2002.
+Antares Energy Limited and its wholly-owned Australian controlled entities implemented the tax consolidation legislation as of 1 July 2002.

-The head entity, Antares Energy Limited (Subject to Deed of Company Arrangement) and the controlled entities in the tax consolidated group continue to account for their own current and deferred tax amounts.
+The head entity, Antares Energy Limited and the controlled entities in the tax consolidated group continue to account for their own current and deferred tax amounts.
 The Consolidated Entity has applied the Group allocation approach in determining the appropriate amount of current taxes and deferred taxes to allocate to members of the tax consolidated group.

-In addition to its own current and deferred tax amounts, Antares Energy Limited (Subject to Deed of Company Arrangement) also recognises the current tax liabilities (or assets) and the deferred tax assets arising from unused tax losses and unused tax credits assumed from controlled entities in the tax consolidated group.
+In addition to its own current and deferred tax amounts, Antares Energy Limited also recognises the current tax liabilities (or assets) and the deferred tax assets arising from unused tax losses and unused tax credits assumed from controlled entities in the tax consolidated group.